AWegnerGitHub/awegnergithub.github.io-content/2020_05_29_final_review.md

 In my post about [assembling the garden][assemblegarden] I mentioned that there is a gap that appears when you place the small tray covers in place.
 It turns out, I was putting those trays on backward.
-This was pointed out to be by another Rise Garden owner.
+This was pointed out to me by another Rise Garden owner.
 Thank you for your help!

 In the picture above, you can see I have those trays in place correctly now.
 You can also see a long white stain on the second level that is clearly coming from the exit pipe.
 This is due to the splashing the water